Daniil-Ignatyugin/Pack_of_NLs/README.md

 # main
-AI`s for my project "Pack of NL`s"
+AIs for my project "Pack of NLs"